HC Lugano: Team records

 HC Lugano records in the Swiss National League A.

 HC Lugano Ladies Team

-The HC Lugano Ladies Team is a semi-professional women's ice hockey team that competes in the Swiss Women's A League.
+The HC Lugano Ladies Team was a semi-professional women's ice hockey team that competes in the Swiss Women's A League.
 The club was officially founded on May 22, 1990.
 They won the Swiss Championship on 2006, 2007, 2009 and 2010.

 In 2007, the HC Lugano Ladies Team qualified for the final round of the IIHF European Women's Champions Cup and even won the bronze medal 2010.